 During the auction the Dragon Knights Stilt Walkers made an made appearance, adding to the excitement.
 Auctioneer Frank Mecham introduced each painting up for auction and had a bit of fun with those bidding on the paintings, since he knew several of them by name — another advantage of having as many local participants as possible.
 After each picture had been introduced, Tim Anderson, the gallery director at Cuesta College, critiqued it, pointing out it’s merits, and admitting he was applying what he’d learned at the lecture by Jean Stern the night before.
 I wasn’t lucky enough to nab a seat in time to get to that lecture myself.
 In the video below, you’ll see an example of how Tim introduced the painting of Vel Miller.

 After the auction, I wandered over to the interactive environmental displays, making a quick stop at the falconers exhibit on my way to the Native Plant Society booth for a nature talk by Matt Ritter, author of a new book, The Trees Among Us.
 The book is an excellent field guide to the trees one will actually see in neighborhoods and parks not only in San Luis Obispo County, but in all of Southern California.
 It illustrated every part of a tree you’d need to identify it, including pictures of the bark.
 After an introduction to a few of the trees we could see from our seats, Matt lead us on a walk to observe some of the other trees in the park.
 By the time he finished, I was in such a hurry to run off and see a watercolor painting demonstration by John Partridge that I forgot to go by and get my copy of the book until afterwards.
-It was then I discovered credit cards weren’t accepted by the Native Plant Society, and I’ll have to buy this terrific book from Amazon.
+It was then I discovered credit cards weren’t accepted by the Native Plant Society, and so I bought this terrific book from Amazon.

 After John’s demonstration, I wandered about the park checking out the work of other artists under the canopies.
 I had hoped to stay and sample a bit of Julie and the BadDogs, but my feet were telling me I needed to go back to Studios on the Park for some rest.
 I found that in a studio shared by John Partridge, Laure Carlisle, and W.B.
 Eckert.
 The music was a bit softer inside than outside, and after my recovery, I took a closer look and a few pictures of items I had not been able to get close to Friday night.
 I’ll cover those elsewhere, since this blog has gone on long enough.
 Tune in for more later.
 And if you’d like to share your own perspective on this event, feel free to do so in the comments.